 Access an Orchestrator panel (using the credentials from the received email) in order to check a replication state, to observe cluster topology connections and to monitor state-of-health of all nodes.

 As you can see, there is a container assigned as master, and the rest ones (either initially created or as a result of scaling-out) are assigned with slave roles, i.e. the master-slave replication was successfully configured by Jelastic platform.

 The master-master replication provides benefits of balancing the writing load, and simplifies recovery upon one of master nodes failure ensuring higher availability.
 Jelastic implementation of such database clustering is configured bidirectionally with two database nodes set up as masters.

 While scaling out, the cluster is extended with extra slaves.
 To ensure equal replication workload distribution and increase the reading performance of the cluster, the extra slaves are added, in turn, first to one master node, and then to another, equally allocated among them.

 After creation, you can access an Orchestrator panel (using the credentials from the received email) in order to check a replication state.

 As you can see, two containers are assigned with master roles and replication is successfully configured.

 The cluster can be scaled out with additional slave database servers via topology wizard.

 Please note that, for production environments, it is better to perform scaling manually during the maintenance period or while having low load.
 If you prefer to activate automatic horizontal scaling for your database, set up higher trigger intervals considering the amount of available data in order to avoid a loop of scale-out actions.

 That’s it!
 Enhance your project by integrating an automatically configured MariaDB/MySQL database cluster with the most popular replication type already set up for you.
-Try it right now absolutely for free on any of our partners platforms and stay tuned for the next article of the series dedicated to the MariaDB/MySQL group replication.
+Try it right now absolutely for free on any of our partners' platforms.